manoharan-lab/holopy/docs/source/users/calc_tutorial.rst

 and coupling of the near-fields of neighbouring particles.
 Mie theory doesn't include these effects, so :class:`.Spheres` objects are by default calculated using the SCSMFO package from `Daniel Mackowski <http://www.eng.auburn.edu/~dmckwski/>`_.
-This calculation uses transfer matrix methods to give the exact solution to Maxwell's equation for the scattering from an arbitrary arrangement of non-overlapping spheres.
+This calculation uses T-matrix methods to give the exact solution to Maxwell's equation for the scattering from an arbitrary arrangement of non-overlapping spheres.

 Sometimes you might want to calculate scattering from multiple spheres